Jack Gaughan Award

 The Jack Gaughan Award for Best Emerging Artist is an American award honoring the memory of illustrator Jack Gaughan.
-Because the latter felt it was important to encourage and recognize new blood in the field, the New England Science Fiction Association, Inc., presents the Gaughan Award annually to an emerging artist (an artist who has become a professional within the past five years) chosen by a panel of judges.
+Because the latter felt it was important to encourage and recognize new artists in the field, the New England Science Fiction Association, Inc., presents the Gaughan Award annually to an emerging artist (an artist who has become a professional within the past five years) chosen by a panel of judges.

 The winner of the Gaughan Award is announced during Boskone, NESFA's annual convention.